evilband7/zf2-annotated-router/README.md

 );
 ```

-#### If you want to group controller actions under the same parent route, add @Route annotation to class definition:
+#### If you want to group actions under the same parent route, add @Route annotation to class definition:
 ```php
 /**
  * @Route(name="home", route="/")